 The Bethany Oratorio Society will perform its celebrated and rich performance of G.F.
 Handel’s “Messiah” on Easter Sunday, April 1 at 3 p.m.
 The Bethany Oratorio Society has been performing Handel’s “Messiah” continuously since 1882.
 During Holy Week each year in Lindsborg, the more than 300 member community chorus and orchestra are joined by professional operatic guest soloists for the performances.
 Guest soloists this year include: Victoria Fraser, soprano; Clara Osowski, mezzo-soprano; Roy Heilman, tenor; and Kyle Ferrill, bass.
 Tickets are $30 and $25.

 “I want to stress that all are invited to sing Handel’s ‘Messiah,’” says Dr. Lucas.
 “Rehearsals begin January 28 at 3 p.m. in Presser Hall.
 New singers should arrive at 2:30 p.m. for a brief vocal hearing.
 Those wishing to sing ‘Messiah’ may attend Sunday only rehearsals.
 I would love to see more people join us.”

 Tickets for each concert are on sale now.
 They can be purchased online at www.messiahfestival.org/shop/ or by calling the Messiah Festival office at (785) 227-8229, ext.
 8235.
 For all ticketing information as well as a complete festival calendar, go to www.messiahfestival.org.

-Additional events in the Messiah Festival schedule include the 118th Midwest Art Exhibit at the Birger Sandzén Gallery, the Messiah Juried Student Art Exhibition at the Mingenback Art Center Gallery, Symphonic Band Concert, and Student Honors Recital.
+Additional events in the Messiah Festival schedule include the 120th Midwest Art Exhibit at the Birger Sandzén Gallery, the Messiah Juried Student Art Exhibition at the Mingenback Art Center Gallery, Symphonic Band Concert, Student Honors Recital, and “Messiah Soloists” Recital.